AP Source: Pelicans acquiring Cousins in multi-player deal - News 12 Now

-NEW ORLEANS (AP) — DeMarcus Cousins is sticking around New Orleans to help the Pelicans make a 25-game push for the playoffs.
+NEW ORLEANS (AP) — DeMarcus Cousins is on his way out of Sacramento — and right into an All-Star frontcourt pairing with Anthony Davis.

-The Pelicans agreed to acquire Cousins from Sacramento on Sunday, the same night the center was playing in the All-Star Game in their arena.
+The New Orleans Pelicans agreed to acquire Cousins from the Kings on Sunday, the same night the center was playing in the All-Star Game in their arena.

-The Kings dealt Cousins and Omri Casspi to New Orleans in exchange for Tyreke Evans, 2016 first-round draft pick Buddy Hield, Langston Galloway and first- and second-round draft picks this summer, a person familiar with the situation said.
+The Kings dealt one of the most talented but temperamental big men in the game along with Omri Casspi to New Orleans in exchange for Tyreke Evans, 2016 first-round draft pick Buddy Hield, Langston Galloway and first- and second-round draft picks this summer, a person familiar with the situation said.

 The person spoke to The Associated Press on condition of anonymity because the trade is not official and has not been announced by either team.

-The move also sends a message that the Pelicans are more concerned with trying to win a playoff spot this spring then where they’ll be drafting next offseason.
+The move also sends a message that the Pelicans are more concerned with making a 25-game push for the playoffs this spring then where they’ll be drafting next offseason.

-The trade was still in the works when Cousins spoke with reporters after the All-Star Game.
+The deal was still in the works when Cousins spoke with reporters after the All-Star Game, when he played just two minutes as trade rumors swirled.

 He said he was happy with the Kings, but would also be happy playing closer to home and alongside Davis.